Mainly cold, dry weather expected in most parts of country

+However, light rain and snowfall over the hills is expected at isolated places in upper Khyber Pakhtunkhwa, Kashmir and Gilgit Baltistan.

-However, fog is likely to prevail at few places over northeast and south Punjab during the morning hours.
+Fog is likely to prevail at few places in northeast and south Punjab during morning hours.

 According to Met office forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy and cold weather is expected in Srinagar and Pulwama, partly cloudy in Jammu, Anantnag, Shopian and Baramula while partly cloudy and very cold in Leh.